luiz-doreto/wallet-solana/README.md

-# Wallet Solana Demo (W.I.P)
+# Phantom Wallet - Solana Demo (devnet)
-A React Native mobile application that demonstrates integration with Phantom Wallet for Solana blockchain interactions.
-In this specific case the Phantom Wallet SDK for react native was not used.
+A React Native mobile application that demonstrates integration with Phantom Wallet to connect to the wallet and check the account balance.
+In this specific case the Phantom Wallet SDK for react native WAS NOT USED.

 ## Features

-- 🔗 **Phantom Wallet Integration**: Seamless connection to Phantom Wallet without the SDK
+- 🔗 **Phantom Wallet Integration**: Seamless connection to Phantom Wallet WITHOUT the SDK
 - 🌐 **Multi-Platform Support**: Works on iOS, Android, and Web platforms
 - 🔐 **Secure Authentication**: Google OAuth integration for wallet connection
 - 💰 **Solana Network Support**: Full integration with Solana blockchain